arrow

 picture_as_pdfBrochure shopping_cart Buy now

-Other affordable Canadian snowbird travel insurance options with comprehensive coverage are:
+Other affordable Canadian Snowbird travel insurance options with comprehensive coverage are:

 • Safe Travels USA: This is one of the most cheapest comprehensive travel insurance plan for non-U.S. citizens, offering medical benefits at a affordable cost.
 It also includes coverage for the unexpected recurrence of pre-existing conditions, up to $1,000 in covered expenses for travelers up to 70 years.